Fitness expenses that are tax deductible: Tax write offs for personal trainers

 LinkedinTwitter

-If you are someone’s employee, tax laws prevent you from writing off any business expenses.
-But if you are a self-employed personal trainer, you can reduce your taxes by various deductions.
+Note that if you’re someone’s employee, tax laws prevent you from writing off any business expenses when filing taxes.
+But if you are a self-employed personal trainer, you can reduce your taxes with various deductions.

 1. Business insurance (and other kinds of insurance)